GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 - Using the [Windows registry][section-registry] (for Windows only)

 Both ways support installing an extension hosted at an `update_URL`.
 On Windows and macOS, the `update_URL` must point to the Chrome Web Store.
-However, on Linux, the `update_URL` can also point to an XML file [hosted on a personal server][linux-hosting].
+When an extension is installed via these methods, Windows and macOS users will have to enable the extension using the following confirmation dialog:

+{% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/JccWJKfl22SMXSE712oz.png",
+alt="External extension warning", width="441", height="146" %}

-The preferences JSON file also supports installing an extension from a CRX extension file on the user's Linux computer.
+On Linux, the preferences file can point to a Chrome Web Store extension, an [externally hosted extension][linux-hosting] or a CRX extension file on the user's computer.
+Linux users will not be prompted to enable the extension; it is installed automatically.

 {% Aside 'warning' %}